zacarey/CS5001/Capstone/Description.md

 ###### Background

 Computer Science (CS) is one of the fastest growing fields in the United States.
-It can be applied in almost every field of study and is a desired compliment to several degrees.
+It can be applied to almost every field of study and is a desired compliment to several degrees.
 While it may be an easy choice for postsecondary education, learning the foundational concepts is not as easy.

 ###### Problem Statement